 Two Steps to Volunteer

 - All volunteers interested in working in any of the roles that involve interacting with our members must complete a criminal record check.
 Only communications, fundraising, and Board member volunteers do not require a criminal record check.
-Please download our Criminal Record Letter PDF, complete and take to your local police station.
+Please download our Volunteer Criminal Record Letter to take to your local police station.
 Be sure to take photo ID with your form.
-Some community police stations only provide criminal record checks on certain days so you might want to call ahead.
 If there is a cost for the criminal record check, save your receipt and Blind Beginnings will reimburse you.